pierre-yves-monnet/C8-execute-usertask-with-result/README.md

     }
 ```

-When the worker is activated, it must retrieve the waiting object in the Map.
-The `jobKey`must be pass as a process variable.
+When activated, the worker must retrieve the waiting object in the Map—the `jobKey` must be passed as a process variable.

-We need to activate the handler call specifically: To be sure this is on the same java machine.
-This method can be implemented in an application which is deployed in a replica.
+We need to activate the handler call to ensure this is on the same Java machine.
+This method can be implemented in an application deployed in a replica.
-So, to ensure that, the worker is dynamic.
-The topic contains the job Key, and the method register the new worker
+The topic contains the job Key to ensure the worker is dynamic and the method for registering the new worker.
+.
 ```java
    JobWorker worker = zeebeClient.newWorker()
         .jobType("end-result-" + jobKey)